 Eric Holbrook, MD, comments on the reports of loss in smell and taste related to the new coronavirus.

 Emerging reports suggest a loss of smell might be a symptom to be aware of amid the ongoing coronavirus pandemic.
-According to numerous media outlets, doctors are reporting a reduced loss of smell and taste, or anosmia, in a large percentage of people who test positive for the new coronavirus, COVID-19.
+According to numerous media outlets, doctors are reporting a reduced loss of smell and taste, or anosmia, in a large percentage of people who test positive for COVID-19.

 Dr. Eric Holbrook, director of Rhinology at Massachusetts Eye and Ear and co-Director of the Sinus Center, spoke to Focus and several news organizations this week to explain what anosmia is, what causes it, and when people should seek help if they’re experiencing a loss in smell.